ruodanzhang/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a social scientist specializing in nonprofit management and volunteerism.
 My broader research agenda explores why citizens participate and persist in the public sphere.
 My research examines how nonprofit-government interactions and organizational practices, such as diversity management, training, and recognition, affect individual participation and persistence in nonprofit-type activities.
-My work has been published in _Nonprofit Management & Leadership_, _Asian Journal of Political Science_.
+My work has been published in _Nonprofit Management & Leadership_, and _Asian Journal of Political Science_.

 I expect to earn a Ph.D. in Public Affairs from the O’Neill School, Indiana University-Bloomington in May 2020.